kyletolentino/disaster-tweets/README.md

 My very first attempt at cracking this was to preprocess the tweets and use an embedding like word2vec, but my training loss was super high and training accuracy was off.
 Then I discovered a Tensorflow/Keras guide that provided its own tokenizer, which motivated me to just create a model and go on from there.
 Ultimately, I ended up with tf_dataset_RNN and keras_DNN, but text_processing is still there in case I ever go back to manual preprocessing/embedding route.
+My models only consider the Tweets themselves, not the location nor keywords of those Tweets (eventually, I want to incorporate these into feature columns).

 ### tf_dataset_RNN
 After looking at the official Tensorflow guides, I wanted to try converting Pandas dataframes into a tensorflow.data.Dataset format,